 Women in the study proclaimed that they have experienced lesser, or no major side effects during the treatment with red clover compared to human estrogens.
 And within 3 months of trial, their bone loss slowed down compared with those in placebo.

 How it Works

-Red clover contains, which is responsible for its medicinal effects.
-This isoflavones are transformed in the body to phytoestorgens that works similar with estrogens.
-The symptoms felt by menopausal women are due to drastic drop of female sex hormones in the body (i.e. ).
-Red clover creates more estrogens in the form of to suffice the needed amountof hormones that causes the symptoms.
+Red clover contains isoflavones, which are responsible for its medicinal effects.
+These isoflavones are transformed in the body to phytoestrogens that work similarly to estrogens.
+The symptoms felt by menopausal women are due to a drastic drop of female sex hormones in the body (i.e. estrogen).
+Red clover creates more estrogens in the form of phytoestrogens to suffice the needed amount of hormones that cause the symptoms.